Modeling adaptive forward-looking behavior in epidemics on networks: The model

-Finally, we address the issue of interpretability of the $\alpha$ parameter, which currently lacks a scale to be compared to (i.e. we have not yet determined which values of $\alpha$ should be associated with minor illnesses and which with more serious ones).
-To this aim, we define the equivalent social activity $a_{eq}$ as the value of the social activity for which the utility lost in one day due to the reduction of social activity $U_a(a_{eq})$ (given by Eq. \eqref{eq: U_a}) is equal to $U_I$.
-To put it in other terms, $a_{eq}$ is the value of social activity for which there is no preferable choice in terms of utility between getting infected and spending a period corresponding to the average infectious period with social activity $a_{eq}$.
-This means that, with our choice of the utility function, $a_{eq}$ can be determined numerically as the root of the equation ${log(a_t)-a_t+1+U_I=0}$.
-By using Eq. \eqref{eq: alpha}, we can express the previous equation in terms of $\alpha$, obtaining
+Finally, we address the issue of interpretability of the parameter $\alpha$, which captures an agent's average loss of utility caused by the infection the infection, but lacks a scale to be compared to, that is, we have not yet determined which values of $\alpha$ should be associated with minor illnesses and which with more severe ones.
+To this end, we define the equivalent social activity $a_{eq}$ as the value of the social activity for which the utility lost in one day due to the reduction of social activity, $U(a_{eq})$ (given by Eq. \eqref{eq: U_a}), is equal to the utility of an infected individual $U^i$.
+In other words, $a_{eq}$ is such that an individual is indifferent between getting infected and exercising social activity $a_{eq}$.
+This means that, with our choice of the utility function, $a_{eq}$ can be determined numerically as the root of the equation ${log(a_t)-a_t+1+U^i=0}$.
+Using Eq. \eqref{eq: alpha}, we can express the previous equation in terms of $\alpha$, obtaining

-Fig. \ref{fig: a_equiv} shows the equivalent social activity corresponding to different values of $\alpha$ with $\delta=0.9$.
+Fig. \ref{fig: a_equiv} shows the equivalent social activity corresponding to different values of $\alpha$ with $\delta=0.905$ and $\mu = 0.1$.
 Intuitively, $a_{eq}$ decreases as the average infection cost increases: individuals are not willing to reduce their social activity if the infection cost is small.
-However, it is interesting to note that the dependency on $\alpha$ is weak, due to the choice of the logarithmic form of the utility function.
-Individuals are not willing to significantly decrease their social activity for $\alpha \lessapprox 10^{-2}$, regardless of the infection probability (prevalence).
+However, it is interesting to note that the dependency on the average loss of utility $\alpha$ is weak, due to the choice of the logarithmic form of the utility function.
+Individuals are unwilling to significantly decrease their social activity for $\alpha \lessapprox 10^{-2}$, regardless of the probability of infection (prevalence).
 They gradually decrease their social activity as a function of $\alpha$, until they are willing to reduce it to almost zero for $\alpha \gtrapprox 10$.
 For these values of $\alpha$, individuals consider becoming infected as serious as having virtually no social activity.
-We stress that this does not necessarily mean that individuals will choose to isolate (i.e., choose zero social activity) to avoid infection since the probability of getting infected is usually small ($P_I\ll1$).
+We stress that this does not necessarily mean that individuals will choose to isolate (i.e., choose zero social activity) to avoid infection, since the probability of getting infected is usually small ($P^j_{t+1} (\textbf{a}_t, \textbf{i}_t) \ll 1$).